News from our Eparchy

 The 2025 Lenten Appeal for the Eparchy of Our Lady of Lebanon is currently underway.

-Maronite parishes, to train our future Maronite priests, and to continue
+The Eparchy counts on your support to uphold our Maronite parishes, to train our future Maronite priests, and to continue

 charitable efforts at home and abroad.
 We encourage every family to take